Saltville, Virginia: History

+Civil War

 During the American Civil War, Saltville was one of the Confederacy's main saltworks.
 The saltworks were considered vital to the Confederate war effort because the salt was used in preserving meat for Confederate soldiers and civilians.
 Because of its importance, the town was attacked by Northern forces intent on destroying the saltworks.
 On October 2, 1864, the First Battle of Saltville was fought there.
 In the battle Union forces attacked Saltville but were defeated by Confederate troops.
 Following the battle a number of wounded black troops were murdered in what was dubbed the "Saltville Massacre."
 (Shortly after the war Champ Ferguson was tried, convicted, and executed for war crimes for this and other killings.)

-Two months later General George Stoneman, a Union cavalry commander, led a second attack on the saltworks (known as the Second Battle of Saltville).
+Two months later General George Stoneman, a Union cavalry commander, led a second attack on the saltworksm; the Second Battle of Saltville.
 This time the Confederates were defeated and the saltworks were destroyed by Union troops.
 The loss of the Saltville works was considered a major blow to the Confederacy's dwindling resources.

+Additional history

 Preston House, Saltville Battlefields Historic District, Saltville Historic District, and the Scott-Walker House are listed on the National Register of Historic Places.

 Hydrazine rocket fuel made by Olin Mathieson Chemical Corporation's plant in Saltville was used to power the rocket that took the first humans to the moon in the Apollo 11 mission.

 Muck Dam collapse

-Saltville was the location of the infamous "Muck Dam" break on December 24, 1924, which allowed the release of a huge volume of liquid chemical waste (stored there by the Mathieson Alkali Company) into the north fork of the Holston River taking the lives of nineteen people who lived along the river.
+Saltville was the location of the infamous "Muck Dam" break on December 24, 1924, which allowed the release of a huge volume of liquid chemical waste stored there by the Mathieson Alkali Company into the north fork of the Holston River, taking the lives of nineteen people who lived along the river.
 The river remained polluted and virtually dead for several decades afterward.